Maccabipedia/maccabistats/README.md

 # Known issues

-* Players which opened as (captain or had different shirt number between games) will be counted as different players.
 * Ignoring events after 120 min (in game_events_parser -> fully_game_time_without_penalties)
 * Logging with multi-process crawling mode isn't working.